ProfSchmergmann/SchachKI/README.md

 # SchachKI
-Repository for a Chess KI implementation for the awesome J-Chess server from JKrus.
+Repository for a Chess KI implementation for the awesome [J-Chess server](https://github.com/JoKrus/j-chess-server) from [JoKrus](https://github.com/JoKrus).